 Step 4.
 Set a funeral budget

 Many of the decisions your family will have to make as you prepare to say goodbye to a loved one will be heavily influenced by your feelings.
-As a result, we urge that you and your family talk about money up-front and agree on a budget.
+As a result, it helps to talk about finances early.

 Most funeral homes need payment before or shortly after the funeral so that they can pay suppliers and other expenses on your behalf.
 Choosing which family members are best suited to make those payments is often your first financial decision.
 Of course, they usually do so with the idea that they will be reimbursed by the estate later (the bank will release monies from the deceased's bank accounts upon production of a funeral invoice).